-In the Fall of 1991, the idea of an LGBT community for folks outside the Beltway was planted by organizers who felt the need for a fun-oriented social club.
+In the Fall of 1991, the idea of an LGBT community for folks outside the Beltway was conceived by organizers who felt the need for a fun-oriented social club.
 By December of that year, 80 people agreed that the idea made sense and joined together for a Christmas celebration.
 Known as Suburbanites United ‘back in the day,’ the seed of our social club took root.

 1992.
 Spring brings new growth.

 After a successful Spring party, it was clearly time to organize formally.
 The Suburbanites United name gave way to our current appellation, “Dulles Triangles,” and by PRIDE ‘92 we were ready to celebrate our new-found fabulousness.
 All sorts of fun activities—like the wine tastings, brunches, and happy hours that remain popular today—came together.
 Our first newsletter made its debut in October to capture and record the playful moments shared by our growing community.